Calga Aboriginal Cultural Landscape: Heritage listing

-Aboriginal people from across and beyond New South Wales have demonstrated their connection to the Calga Aboriginal Cultural Landscape via shared sacred stories, cultural law and practises.
+Aboriginal people from across and beyond New South Wales have demonstrated their connection to the Calga Aboriginal Cultural Landscape via shared sacred stories, cultural law and practices.
 These far reaching groups have further demonstrated the cultural significance of the site by emphasising their feeling of cultural obligation as Aboriginal people to care for this significant piece of country.

 The site is of social significance as a key educational resource for Aboriginal women to teach girls about sacred women's business.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The site is of state level scientific significance for its research potential.
 Its research potential has been well documented by numerous expert cultural heritage practitioners and, notably, the 2015 Land and Environment Court judgement relating to land within the proposed curtilage.
 Considering the intactness of the cultural landscape this site may provide evidence of Darkinjung and Guringai cultures that is unavailable elsewhere.

 It encompasses an area of archaeological potential for rock engravings especially on extended and raised terraces between the 180 and 220 m contours, for rockshelters with associated occupation deposits between the 100–200 m contours and for artefact scatters, open camp sites, middens and grinding grooves within the bowl of the gully and along the water source.

 The site contains a large assemblage of rock art which remains yet to be fully recorded or interpreted.
 Together with stone arrangements and natural features this assemblage provides significant anthropological research potential for understanding Aboriginal cultural landscapes more broadly.
 It has the potential to further understandings of the Sydney Basin Aboriginal rock art tradition, including the role of symbolic graphic language in the social, ritual and economic spheres of traditional Aboriginal culture.
 The court specifically noted the great potential for additional rock art sites relating to creation beings within the cultural landscape considering the remoteness and inaccessibility of parts of the topography.

 There is also potential for stratified sub-surface archaeological deposits which could contribute to the understanding of how groups lived during times of ceremony and of broader occupation patterns across south-eastern Australia.
 Further research could also contribute to understandings about the major travel route or songline of Peats Ridge, regional links and the way in which the landscape was traditionally managed and traversed.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The site is of state significance as it includes a large assemblage of Aboriginal rock engraving sites depicting exceptionally rare iconography concerning creation beings such as Baiame, Bootha and Daramulan.